 When targeted digital marketing, especially PPC, is done well, it can be incredibly cost-effective and bring your small business plenty of new customers and sales.
 50% of SMEs choose digital marketing because it is less expensive than traditional channels, and 38% of small businesses say they saw quicker results, according to Alba SEO research published in February 2019.

-I will walk through some of the essential PPC aspects that will help your online advertising campaigns to really shine.
+I will walk through what PPC means, plus some of the essential PPC aspects that will help your online advertising campaigns to really shine.

 What is PPC?